ttkorhonen/myDocument/docs/mrfioc2/usage-examples.md

 ## Event Receiver Standalone Operation

 Starting from firmware version 0207 capability to use the EVR as a stand-alone unit has been added.
-Func- tionality includes:
+Functionality includes:

 - Using the internal fractional synthesizer clock as a reference clock
 - Generating internal events by software